Prospect Mortgage: History

 On June 18, 2014, the company announced the appointment of Michael Williams as CEO.
-He took over for Ronald Bergum who transitioned into a new role as managing partner.
+He took over for Ronald Bergum, who transitioned into a new role as managing partner.
 In early 2015, Prospect (and its parent company, Prospect Holding Company) hired another former Fannie Mae employee, Joseph J. Grassi III, as EVP and general counsel.
-In December 2014, Prospect Mortgage announced that it will implement the Secure Settlements Inc.’s Closing Guard tool to enhance risk management policies and procedures.
+In December 2014, Prospect Mortgage announced that it would implement the Secure Settlements Inc.'s Closing Guard tool to enhance risk management policies and procedures.

 In November 2015, Prospect Mortgage, LLC, acquired certain assets of CapWest Mortgage, a Stilwell, Kansas-based call center operation focused on a consumer direct source of business.
 Prior to the acquisition, CapWest Mortgage operated as a wholly owned division of Farmers Bank & Trust, headquartered in Great Bend, Kansas.

-On November 19, 2015, the California Department of Business Oversight announced Prospect Mortgage, LLC will pay $10.1 million in borrower restitution and penalties under a national settlement that resolves allegations the firm violated numerous federal and state laws.
+On November 19, 2015, the California Department of Business Oversight announced that Prospect Mortgage, LLC would pay $10.1 million in borrower restitution and penalties under a national settlement that resolved allegations that the firm violated numerous federal and state laws.

-In March 2016, Prospect passed a new milestone, earning the number-1 203(k) lender in the nation title.
+In March 2016, Prospect became the number-1 203(k) lender in the nation.

 Acquisition of the operating assets of Prospect Mortgage, LLC by HomeBridge Financial Services, Inc. was announced on November 1, 2016.

 In January 2017, the Consumer Financial Protection Bureau ordered Prospect Mortgage to pay a $3.5 million fine for improper mortgage referrals.
 Prospect had agreements with over 100 real estate brokers to deliver payments for referrals of mortgage business.
 Some of the agreements had the brokers require anyone seeking to purchase a listed property to obtain prequalification with Prospect, even if they had already prequalified with another lender.
 Prospect and Planet Home Lending had an agreement under which Planet would identify and persuade consumers to refinance with Prospect, for which the two companies would split the proceeds of the sale of such loans.

 On February 2, 2017, HomeBridge Financial Services completed the acquisition of the operating assets of Prospect Mortgage.
 Prospect Mortgage associates transitioned to HomeBridge.